adsblol/website/content/en/feed/docker.md

 adsblol-env set ADSB_DONGLE_SERIAL 1090
 # Site name (shows up on the MLAT map!)
 adsblol-env set MLAT_SITE_NAME "My epic site"
-# Would you like to appear on map.adsb.lol?
+# Would you like to appear on mlat.adsb.lol?
 Then set this:
 adsblol-env unset ADSBLOL_MLAT_CONFIG
 ```